StockSharp/doc/en/topics/hydra/instruments_and_boards/index.md

 With [Hydra](../../hydra.md), you can create your own index.

-To do this, on the **Common** tab, you need to select **Securities**, the **All Securities** tab will appear.
+On the **Common** tab select **Securities** so that the **All Securities** tab appears.

-Before creating the **Index**, you need to check which market data is available.
-To do this, select the path where the data stored and in turn view the instruments that are supposed to participate in the calculation of the index.
-If there are omissions, then you need to download the necessary market data (for example, from Finam).
+Before creating the **Index**, check which market data is available.
+Select the path where the data is stored and sequentially view the instruments that should participate in the calculation of the index.
+If there are gaps, download the necessary market data (for example, from Finam).

 ![HydraGluingCheckData](../../../images/hydragluingcheckdata.png)

-As an example, the instrument ratio index AAPL@NYSE\/GOOG@NYSE will be considered.
+As an example, we will consider the instrument ratio index AAPL@NYSE\/GOOG@NYSE.

-The first step is the creation of the **Index**.
-To do this, click on the **All Securities** tab, the **Create security\=\>Index** button, after that, the following window will appear:
+The first step is to create the **Index**.
+Click the **Create security\=\>Index** button on the **All Securities** tab, after which the following window will appear:

 ![hydra index sec](../../../images/hydra_index_sec.png)